seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 *Exit Provost*

-Now will I write letters to Angelo---
+Now will I write letters to Angelo--
 The provost, he shall bear them, whose contents
 Shall witness to him I am near at home,
 And that, by great injunctions, I am bound